SeanU/aoc/README.md

-# aoc-2018
+# aoc-2022
-2018 Advent of Code work

-Advent of Code done in Nim.
+Advent of Code